Can Professional Photography Improve your Company’s Vision?

 Shot by Ewan Nicholson for: Michelle Cerderberg

-Problem.
-Good cameras don’t take great photos, great photographers do.
-While there is a chance you’ll land exactly in the right place at the right time, and snap the shutter in the perfect moment with ideal lighting, it’s a rarity for any amateur.
+That is definitely a problem.
+Great cameras don’t take great photos, talented photographers do.
+While there’s a chance you’ll land exactly in the right place at the right time, snap the shutter in the perfect moment with ideal lighting, it’s unlikely as an amateur photographer.
 I know this because I am one.
-Even with good gear, seasoned creative skills, and a creative brief in hand, it’s still a craft that I could only hope to hone the way most seasoned pro’s have mastered.
-Like a perfect illustration or beautiful page layout and typography, it really does require someone with the professional background, critical eye and technical skills to make sure the moment is properly captured and the image is truly special.
+Even with good gear, seasoned creative skills, and a creative brief in hand, it’s still a craft that I could only hope to come close to the seasoned pros on.
+Like a perfect illustration, a beautiful page layout, or a custom video, it results from carefully honed skill.
+It requires someone with a professional background, critical eye, and technical skills.

-Well, in some cases it’s possible to ‘composite’ interesting scenes and fix poorly shot photos, but of course there is a cost to that as well.
-An agencies shop rate for this is typically the same as what it might have cost to have a photographer go out and get the shot you needed in the first place.
-This can however work for creating images with impossible circumstances (we once had to make a grain silo appear to launch into outer space) but is a solution often best left to highly conceptual pieces.
-And even then, you may still need a custom photo or 2 for the composite.
-A pure, honest photograph is often tough to beat.
+Well, occasionally it’s possible to ‘composite’ interesting scenes and fix poorly shot photos, but there’s a cost to that.
+An agency’s shop rate for this is typically the same as what it might have cost to have a photographer go out and get the shot you needed.
+Photoshop is helpful for creating images with impossible circumstances (we once had to make a grain silo appear to launch into outer space) but is a solution best left to highly conceptual pieces.
+And even then, you may still need a custom photo or two for the composite.
+A well-shot photograph is tough to beat.

 Photographers are expensive!

-We all know the hype that smartphone manufacturers build around their products specs and the ‘amazing detail’ that you can capture with your phone’s built-in camera right?
-The truth is, there is no place at all in your collateral to use an image captured by your phone.
-Let your phone do what it does best, and use it to call a really great photographer, you won’t regret it.
+We all know the hype that smartphone manufacturers build around their product specs and the ‘amazing detail’ that you can capture with your phone’s built-in camera, right?
+Truth is, there is no place in your collateral to use an image captured by your phone.
+Let your phone do what it does best and use it to call a talented photographer — you won’t regret it.